Traditional Easter Meals and the Wines That Pair with Them

 I celebrate Easter.

-Not in the traditional Christian observance; in the general, secular vagaries of a long weekend, the Easter bunny, an indulgent meal, and some good chocolate.
+Not in the traditional Christian observance; in the general, secular vagaries of a long weekend: the Easter bunny, an indulgent meal, and some good chocolate.

 However, when researching ideas for an article on pairing wine with Easter dinner, I got curious about the culinary traditions that surround this holiday.

-brightly decorated easter eggs
+brightly coloured easter eggs

 Eggs